GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 The Mercator Projection (EPSG:54004) (Source: HeiGIT).
 ```

 Notice how the shape of the circle stays the same.
 Out of this, we can conclude that the angles stay the same.
-However, the circles get bigger the further away they are from the equator, and the distance between these circles change the further they they get from the equator.
+However, the circles get bigger the further away they are from the equator, and the distance between these circles change the further they get from the equator.
 Therefore, we can conclude that the distances and sizes are being distorted with the mercator projection.
-The strength of the Mercator projection is that it conserves the angles between to lines.
+The strength of the Mercator projection is that it conserves the angles between two lines.
 We can see this because the circles stay perfectly circular the further they are from the equator.

 ```{figure} /fig/WGS_84_tissots.png